 - It softens with time, with support, and with the things that usually bring relief.

-- It does not collapse the rest of a person\u2019s life.
+- It doesn't collapse the rest of a person\u2019s life.
 Work, sleep, eating, and relationships continue.

 Sadness is uncomfortable.
-It is not a problem to be solved.
-Trying to suppress it usually makes things worse over time, and trying to talk someone out of it is rarely useful.
+It isn't a problem to be solved.
+Trying to suppress it usually makes things worse over time, and trying to talk someone out of it's rarely useful.

 What depression is